All Episodes

 Okay, but he got shot twice in the back.

-Is it if you're not allowed to fire a taser at anyone running away, the guy turns back and and shoots it.
+Is it if you're not allowed to fire a taser at anyone running away, the guy turns back and shoots it.

-Uh they're gonna have to prove that he knew that it had been fired twice.
+They're going to have to prove that he knew that it had been fired twice.

 I didn't know whether it had one or two shots.